 The Irish and NI governments and regulatory authorities are now engaged in a programme to align the SEM with the EU Network Codes, creating the Integrated Single Electricity Market (I-SEM).
 Essentially a single set of markets (forward, day-ahead, intraday and balancing) will cover both Ireland and Northern Ireland with a number of the key roles being carried out on an all-island basis by EirGrid, the holder of the Irish TSO and market operator licences, and SONI, its NI subsidiary that holds corresponding NI licences.

-A further option might be for Irish participants and authorities to be delegated to represent their NI counterparts in the various operational and regulatory frameworks created under the EU Network Codes.
+One option might be for Irish participants and authorities to be delegated to represent their NI counterparts in the various operational and regulatory frameworks created under the EU Network Codes.
 This might be achievable as between Ireland and the UK, by means of a bilateral arrangement.
 However, it is likely that further arrangements between the UK and EU institutions would be needed in order to give EU authorities the power to make determinations in respect of issues relating to the NI part of the I-SEM.

 It is clear that while large parts of the EU-derived UK energy framework will remain intact, other major parts will now fall away in their entirety.
-To the extent that the government of the day wants to retain a degree of alignment with EU energy law, some of the substantive EU rules can be replicated, with appropriate modifications to reflect shifts in GB policy.
+To the extent that the government of the day wants to retain a degree of alignment with EU energy law, some of the substantive EU rules can be replicated, with appropriate modifications to reflect shifts in UK policy.
 To what extent this can be done, and how, will take many months to assess and consult on.

 Given the current uncertainty, there is little that can be done to prepare for any possible changes, other than to ensure that where possible, contracts relating to any of the requirements of EU electricity rules are drafted in sufficiently flexible terms that they can be adapted, or terminated, if required once the final outcome of this process is known.